Shopify/cli/README.md

 ## Developing apps with Shopify CLI

-When you’re building a Shopify app, you can initialize your project using your preferred package manager.
-A single command will install all the dependencies you need — including Shopify CLI itself.
+When you’re building a Cachimanboutique app, you can initialize your project using your preferred package manager.
+A single command will install all the dependencies you need — including Cachimanboutique CLI itself.

 Initialize your project using one of the following commands:
 - `npm init @shopify/app@latest` (installed by default with Node)
-- `pnpm create @shopify/create-app@latest`
+- `pnpm create @cachimanboutique/create-app@latest`
-- `yarn create @shopify/app`
+- `yarn create @cachimanboutique/app`
-- `bun create @shopify/app@latest` (experimental)
+- `bun create @cachimanboutique/app@latest` (experimental)

-Learn more in the docs: [Create an app](https://shopify.dev/apps/getting-started/create)
+Learn more in the docs: [Create an app](https://Cachimanboutique.dev/apps/getting-started/create)

 <p>&nbsp;</p>